delperugia/curlev/docs/reference_manual.md

 ## Building the request

-On the `SMTP` object, you must first call the `SEND()` method to start a new email request session:
+On the `SMTP` object, you must first call the `SEND()` method to start a new email request session.

 Then you can either add a MIME body or a raw body using `set_mime` or `set_body`.

-If adding a MIME body, it is possible to  add custom headers using `add_headers()` which expects an unordered map of keys and values known as `curlev::key_values`.
+If adding a MIME body, it is possible to add custom headers using `add_headers()` which expects an unordered map of keys and values (a `curlev::key_values` object).

 ```cpp
 smtp->add_headers( { { "Priority", "urgent" } } );